 Following some research with local food banks and teachers, it became clear that hygiene poverty and period poverty was a hidden crisis.
 Girls use loo roll and scrunched up socks as sanitary protection as pads and tampons are too expensive.
 Children skip PE lessons because they don’t have clean kit to wear.
 In both of these cases, this can lead to children and young people missing out on school and their education.

 We all make financial choices, but for those living in poverty these choices can be extremely stark.

-The Hygiene Bank set up in the UK to tackle this issue of hygiene poverty by supplying local foodbanks, schools and other organisations with toiletries, hygiene products and household cleaning products.
-Since setting up in 2018, 500,000kg has been donated and distributed to people in need.
+The Hygiene Bank set up to tackle this issue of hygiene poverty by supplying local foodbanks, schools and other organisations with toiletries, hygiene products and household cleaning products.

 In 2019, the first Hygiene Bank Ireland project was set up in Dublin to deliver public donations of toiletries to local charities who support disadvantaged communities.
-Large donations of toiletries aren’t common so sometimes organisations don’t have the ability to support their communities with the hygiene products needed.
-With the onset of the pandemic, staying clean is more important than ever which puts even more pressure on families in financial difficulty.
+Large donations of toiletries aren’t common, so sometimes organisations don’t have the ability to support their communities with the hygiene products needed.
+With the onset of the pandemic, staying clean has been more important than ever, putting even more pressure on families in financial difficulty.

 Buying the basics like period products, shampoo, toothpaste or deodorant when we need them is something most of us take for granted.
 For many on a low-income however, these essential products have become out of reach luxuries.
 Illness, disability, family breakdown or loss of a job can leave people destitute, and these unforeseen events can happen to anyone.